JonathanDotCel/KingstVisFontPatcher/README.md

 I'm under no illusion that such a direct binary patch without wildcard searches will hold up, but between the source and the info below, it should be relatively easy to recreate it.

 # Is it that bad?
 Before: Is it an 8 or a B?
-God himsself could not help you here.
+God himself could not help you here.
 ![kingstvis with the crappy small font](before.png)

 After: Awww yeah.
 Look at that.
 It's hideous.
 But legible.